meraon/glucoseRepository/README.md

   </a>
 </p>

-> This psolution allows users to store and view measured glucoses and applied insulins to database.
+> This solution allows users to store and view measured glucoses and applied insulins to database.
 Service represents application server.
+Link to mobile app associated with this solutution [GlukApp](https://github.com/meraon/GlukApp)

 ### 🏠 [Homepage](https://github.com/kefranabg/readme-md-generator#readme)